| Technical Information (MGB 9)

 This "torque plate" must also remain in position for the final honing

+finish.
 Cyl/bore Refinishing

 Cylinders must be plateau honed finished